Expansion of major sports leagues in the United States and Canada: Other leagues

 The first Major League Baseball team in Canada was the Montreal Expos who began play in 1969.
 In 2005, they moved to Washington, D.C. and became the Washington Nationals.
 The Toronto Blue Jays, who began play in 1977, became the first team outside the United States to win the World Series in 1992 and 1993.

-MLS's first was Toronto FC, which was added in 2007; it was soon followed by the Montreal Impact and Vancouver Whitecaps.
+Major League Soccer's first Canadian team was Toronto FC, which was added in 2007; it was soon followed by the Montreal Impact and Vancouver Whitecaps.

 The Toronto Huskies were a charter member of the Basketball Association of America (the forerunner of the NBA), but they only played in the league's inaugural 1946–47 season, folding during the 1947 offseason.
 The NBA returned to Toronto in 1995 when the Raptors joined the league.
 That same year, the Vancouver Grizzlies began play, but moved to Memphis in 2001.

 International expansion

 Some of the Big Four sports leagues have looked to expand their revenues by playing overseas games in attempt to develop a wider international fan base.